Sheepolution/how-to-love/book/chapter5.md

 The second and third argument of this function are the x and y position.

 x means "horizontal position on the screen".
-0 is the left of the screen.
+0 is the left side of the screen.

 y means "vertical position on the screen".
-0 is the top of the screen.
+0 is the top side of the screen.

 ![](/images/book/5/coordinates.png)